piano-miles/SPANet/docs/TTBar.md

 The example dataset contains `10,000` `ttbar` events with a maximum jet multiplicity of `10`.
 The source features are float arrays of size `[10,000, 10]` because each jet has every feature assigned to it.
 Not every event has all `10` jets, so any extra jets assigned to an event are known as padding and all have feature values of 0.
 The `INPUTS/Source/MASK` array keeps track of which jets are real and which are padding jets.

 The particle groups contain the indices of each jet associated with each particle.
 Each array in these groups is an integer array of size `[10,000]`.
-Any jets which are missing from the event are marked with a `-1` value in the corresponding target array.
+Any jets that are missing from the event are marked with a `-1` value in the corresponding target array.